-The Acutrace EMS Platform measures all utilities in a building providing building owners with full visualisation of where and when their energy is being used allowing them to pinpoint wasted energy and make changes.
+The Acutrace Energy Measurement System is a platform which measures all utilities in a building providing building owners with full visualisation of where and when their energy is being used allowing them to pinpoint wasted energy and make changes.

 We have completed many projects in Commercial Office blocks and we are preparing case studies to highlight these projects and the savings and other benefits achieved.

 Here are a few examples of buildings we have worked in.

 The Landmark Building – Dublin

 “The energy monitoring platform has allowed our team to identify significant energy users, which we have implemented an energy policy to enforce optimisation around.
 The real bonus point for us is how flexible and user-friendly the Acutrace platform is.”

 Energy Services Manager